 People say in tough times, you find out who your friends are.
 What I found out is that I have a lot more friends than I thought!
 People popped out of the woodwork to help—like when Chris has meetings at work, or when I needed to research my health insurance benefits; they even threw me a “surgery shower” before my bilateral mastectomy.
 Learning to let go and accept help has impacted my life in such a positive way.

 Right after I was diagnosed, I started hormone receptor blocking treatments that managed to keep my cancer at bay—until one of my routine PET scans showed progression.
 I was crushed—I was counting on that treatment to work forever!

 That’s when I heard about IBRANCE, in combination with fulvestrant—a treatment for women with HR+/HER2- metastatic breast cancer who, like me, have progressed following hormonal therapy.
 I trust my doctor’s opinion, so because my oncologist recommended IBRANCE as a good option for me, I decided to give it a try.

 The insurance specialist at my oncologist’s office put me in touch with the specialty pharmacy and I found out the monthly co-pay would be high.
 While I was hunting for answers online, I stumbled upon the Pfizer Oncology Together Co-pay card, which is for patients who are eligible, commercially insured, and need help with their co-pay.
 What was great was that, after putting in my information, I was able to print out the savings card right then and there.
 Chris and I are a lot happier with the co-pay we’re paying now.

-I have experienced side effects, like low white blood cell counts, some hair thinning, and mouth sores.
+I experienced side effects, like low white blood cell counts, some hair thinning, and mouth sores.
 I worked with my doctor to help manage them by adjusting the dosage.
 Some patients have also reported experiencing other side effects, such as infections and fatigue.
-My doctor and I have been happy with my results so far.
+My doctor and I were happy with my results.
 Of course, this is my experience, and not everyone’s will be the same.
 I am no longer taking IBRANCE with fulvestrant and am now receiving a different treatment.

 Focusing On The Positive